-In Geneva, UN Relief Coordinator Jan Egeland held his last press conference Wednesday before he steps down next month.
+In Geneva, U.N.
+Relief Coordinator Jan Egeland held his last press conference Wednesday before he steps down next month.

-UN Relief Coordinator Jan Egeland: "The UN is still not living up to its sworn ability to protect.
-Too many millions of people in Darfur, Chad, Central African republic are living in utter fear.
-Too many people in Iraq, Afghanistan or the Palestinian territories as well."
+U.N.
+Relief Coordinator Jan Egeland: "The U.N. is still not living up to its sworn ability to protect.
+Too many millions of people in Darfur, Chad, Central African Republic are living in utter fear.
+Too many people in Iraq, Afghanistan or the Palestinian territories, as well."

-Egeland is the UN’s top humanitarian official.
+Egeland is the U.N.’s top humanitarian official.
 He went on to address the situation in Darfur, which he said is getting worse by the day.

 Here in the United States, the Bush administration has been ordered to resume housing payments to thousands of people displaced by Hurricane Katrina.
 On Wednesday, U.S. District Judge Richard Leon ruled Katrina victims have been illegally denied housing payments and subjected to an application process he called "Kafkaesque."
 Leon ruled FEMA had failed to properly explain why it was cutting off the payments and failed to give evacuees the right to appeal.
 FEMA’s actions left many evacuees homeless.
 The ruling marked the second court victory for Katrina victims this week.
 On Monday, a federal court ruled Katrina homeowners are entitled to more insurance money for flood damage.

-In Florida, eight people have been charged in connection with the death of a fourteen-year old boy at a juvenile "boot camp" last January.
+In Florida, eight people have been charged in connection with the death of a 14-year-old boy at a juvenile "boot camp" last January.
 The boy, Martin Lee Anderson, was initially said to have died of a complication from sickle cell blood disease.
 But a second autopsy demanded by his parents actually found prison guards suffocated him to death.
 Video footage shows Anderson collapsing to the ground after one of the guards hit him from behind.
 Seven guards and one nurse have been charged with aggravated manslaughter.
 This is Florida Governor Jeb Bush.

 Florida Gov. Jeb Bush: "We’ll obviously follow the developments of this case closely and hope that in the end of the day that justice will be served.
 We also hope that when the process is completed, that Martin Anderson’s family will have the answers to the questions that they legitimately have, and my thoughts and prayers continue to be with them."